How Patriot Bonds Are Different from Ordinary Series EE Savings Bonds

 Patriot Bonds vs. Series EE Savings Bonds

-Patriot Bonds are absolutely identical in every way to the paper versions of the Series EE Savings Bonds, and this one of the primary reasons there's so much confusion.
+Patriot Bonds are absolutely identical in every way to the paper versions of the Series EE Savings Bonds, and this is one of the primary reasons there's so much confusion.
 They are, in fact, the same thing.
 The only difference is that if you bought your Series EE savings bond through a local bank or a financial institution after December 10, 2001, the words "Patriot Bond" might have been printed on the face of the certificate.

 That's it.
 Really.
 All the same terms and conditions apply to both.